Buscompany21/NovemberCreation/README.md

 ## Test Cases
 On configuration of the image, a log of the tools and corresponding version information is stored in ToolVersions.txt within the root directory.
 When a container is launched, ToolVersions.txt is outputted to the screen and the container is run in detached mode to keep the workstation open.
+The correct version information included in the ToolVersions.txt file demonstrates that the applications have been correctly installed and can be utilized by users of the light-weight digital forensics environment.

 Example version output on launch of container: